 Typical University Plan Costs

 University health insurance plans for international students typically cost between CAD $600 and $1,200 per year.
 If you are still deciding where to study, our list of the best universities in Canada for international students includes institutions across every price range.
-Here are real student health insurance in Canada costs from major institutions (2025-2026 rates):
+Here are real costs from major institutions (2025-2026 rates):

 - University of Toronto, University Health Insurance Plan (UHIP): Approximately CAD $792 per year